-Although FTAs generally avoid chapeaux to individual chapters, it is, however, important that a U.S.-EU agreement break from this mode in regard to how it approaches regulation.
-A U.S.-EU agreement charting a course for regulatory cooperation must be guided by a unified vision in order to sustain a continuous high-level commitment.
-It would also signal to third countries the importance the U.S. and the EU place on high quality, least trade restrictive approaches to regulation.
-The level of ambition in a U.S.-EU agreement requires a clear statement of how deep EU-U.S. regulatory cooperation benefits consumers, investors and the environment by allowing regulators to devote scarce resources to enforcement against higher-risk jurisdictions, without diminishing their ability to regulate or achieve their regulatory mandate.
+Although FTAs generally avoid chapeaux to individual chapters, it is, however, important that a US-EU agreement break from this mode in regard to how it approaches regulation.
+A US-EU agreement charting a course for regulatory cooperation for regulators in both markets must be guided by a unified vision in order to sustain a continuous high-level commitment.
+It would also signal to third countries the importance the US and the EU place on high quality, least trade restrictive approaches to regulation.
+The unique level of ambition in a US-EU agreement requires a clear statement of how deep EU-US regulatory cooperation benefits consumers, investors and the environment by allowing regulators to devote scarce resources to enforcement against higherrisk jurisdictions, without diminishing their ability to regulate or achieve their regulatory mandate.
 This will give U.S. and European citizens greater confidence in traded products and services even as it helps regulators ensure optimal allocation of their scarce resources.
-It would also establish regulatory predictability and help small and medium sized businesses in particular to engage in transatlantic trade.
+It would also ensure business have better predictability, and that small and medium sized businesses in particular are better able to engage in transatlantic trade.